 Can Someone Else Pay Off My Debt?

 If you're struggling to pay down credit card balances, loans and other debts, you may wish to get financial help from a close friend or family member.
-You may even have a philanthropic or generous relative offering to relieve the strain on your finances by paying off your debt.
+As far as your lender is concerned, you're the one responsible for making payments according to your lending agreement.
+That said, if a generous relative or friend is offering to relieve the strain on your finances by paying off your debt, there aren't usually any rules preventing them from doing so.

 While getting monetary help from someone you know can often be awkward, sometimes it can be your best solution to avoid a financial catastrophe.
 There are several ways someone else can help you pay off your debt.
 Here's what you should know.